 Using catch data as a measure of population status is a well established and extensively used technique.
 In the Foyle system annual commercial and recreational catch data has been recorded since the establishment of the Foyle Fisheries Commission in 1952, with some data available before this period.
-Within the Carlingford area catch data is available from 2001.
-No commercial salmonid fisheries are pursued in the Carlingford system.
 The relationship between catch and stock is complex and care should be applied in interpretation.
 A more precise measure of catch incorporates fishing effort (number of licences issued or the amount of time fished) and is referred to as catch per unit effort (CPUE).